Penney S. Azcarate: Judicial career

-In 2008, Azcarate was elected by the General Assembly to serve on Virginia's General District Court Bench.
-Her election was historic as she was the first woman to hold this position.
+In 2008, Azcarate was elected by the General Assembly to serve as a judge in the General District Court for Fairfax County.
+She was the first woman to serve as the chief judge of that court.
 While a judge, Azcarate observed a high number of veterans developing criminal records as a result of PTSD.
 In 2014, she introduced a plan to create a special veterans' treatment docket in Fairfax County, with the goal of preventing veterans from getting criminal records and instead getting the treatment they needed.
 As a result of Azcarate's efforts, by 2016, Fairfax County established a Veterans Treatment Docket in each of its three courts, General District, Juvenile and Domestic Relations and Circuit Court.

-On February 25, 2015, Azcarate was elected by the Virginia General Assembly as the first female chief judge of the 19th Judicial Circuit in Virginia, and took office on July 1.
+On February 25, 2015, Azcarate was elected by the Virginia General Assembly to the 19th Judicial Circuit in Virginia, and took office on July 1.
+In 2021, she became the first female chief judge of that circuit.
 Azcarate's predecessor, chief judge Bruce D. White, handled early, pre-trial issues related to the Depp v.
 Heard case.